-Velocity are again running a bonus points offer for new members, this time through participating BP service stations.
+Velocity are again running a bonus points offer for new members through participating BP service stations.

 - Pick up a temporary Velocity card before you pay